mosip/documentation/docs/modules/registration/pre-registration/Pre-Registration.md

 # Overview

 This module enables a resident to:
 * Enter demographic data & upload supporting documents
 * Book an appointment for one or many users for registration by choosing a suitable registration center and time slot
 * Receive appointment notifications
 * Reschedule and cancel appointments

-Resident data is sent to the designated registration center before the appointment that can be used during the registration process.
+Once the residnet completes the above process, their data will be synced to their respective registration centers before their appointment, so that it can be used during the registration process.

 # Detailed functionality